Splicing knot complements and bordered Floer homology: Bordered Heegaard Floer homology

-Lipshitz, Ozsv\'ath, and Thurston showed that $C^-$ always admits both horizontal and vertically simplified bases \cite[Proposition 11.52]{LOTBordered}.
+Lipshitz, Ozsv\'ath, and Thurston showed that $C^-$ always admits both horizontally and vertically simplified bases \cite[Proposition 11.52]{LOTBordered}.
 Furthermore, for any vertically simplified basis $\{\xi_0, \dots, \xi_{2n}\}$ and horizontally simplified basis $\{\eta_0, \dots, \eta_{2n}\}$, the unordered tuples $\{k_1, \dots, k_n\}$ and $\{\ell_1, \dots, \ell_n\}$ are equal; this follows from the symmetry of knot Floer homology under reversing the knot orientation \cite[Section 3.5]{OSzKnot}.

 Two particularly useful derivatives of the filtered chain homotopy type of $C^\infty$ can be expressed easily in terms of a vertical or horizontally simplified basis.
-The first is the Ozsv\'ath-Szab\'o concordance invariant \cite{FourBall, RasThesis}.
-Denoted $\tau(K)$, this invariant is a homomorphism from the smooth concordance group to the integers which bounds the smooth $4$-genus $|\tau(K)|\le g_4(K)$.
-In terms of a vertically simplified basis, we have
+The first is the Ozsv\'ath-Szab\'o concordance invariant \cite{OSz4Genus, RasmussenThesis}.
+Denoted $\tau(K)$, this invariant is a homomorphism from the smooth concordance group to the integers which bounds the smooth $4$-genus: